Calls grow for probe into police violence at Myanmar mine

 Rallies have been held at the Monywa copper mine, Myanmar’s biggest, for more than three months and have been seen as a test both of the new regime’s willingness to allow peaceful protest and its attitude to land grabs.

-State television said just before the crackdown that all project work had been halted since November 18 as a result of the protests.

-Additional reporting by Aung Hla Tun in Yangon; Writing by Alan Raybould; Editing by Daniel Magnowski
+State television said just before the crackdown that all project work had been halted since Nov.
+18 as a result of the protests.
+(Additional reporting by Aung Hla Tun in Yangon; Writing by Alan Raybould; Editing by Daniel Magnowski)